akhealth/DevSecOpsMvp/hybrid-connection/README.md

 2. "Service Bus Gateways" : these are 128 different servers.
 See discussion at "things you should know" link above.
 128 different whitelists will have to be added for `G0-prod-[stamp]-010-sb.servicebus.windows.net` -> `G127-prod-[stamp]-010-sb.servicebus.windows.net`.
 (Hopefully we can use wildcards!?). `[stamp]` can be found with `nslookup`, again see doc above.

+Note: various Hybrid docs mention that HCM must have "outbound access to Azure over ports 80 and 443" -- this is the same requirement we are dealing with here.

 ### Webseal / auth

 Webseal must whitelist **one of**: